10 Easy? Steps to the Maintenance Records and the Pilot Applicant

 The service life of the forward fin spar attachment plate, Piper P/N 77553-05, has been established as 5,000 hours TIS.

 Step 10.
-If anything does not work on the plane, you had better be ready to justify it according to part 91.213.
+If anything does not work on the plane, you need to justify operating it according to part 91.213.
 You also need to be able to explain how you decide if the plane can be flown with inoperative equipment.
 If it turns out that something required by FAR is inop, the basic procedure of how to obtain a special flight permit needs to be explained.
 If the plane has an MEL, be ready to explain it.
 Most small A/C don't have an MEL.
 An MEL is not the equipment list in the plane's handbook.